 You need to be re-examined when experiencing the following conditions:

 Above is some information about crown lengthening surgical methods.
-If you have any questions, please contact Rang Ngoi Dental Clinic for the best advice!
+If you have any questions, please contact Sparkle Dental Clinic for the best advice!